rajfal/rajfal.github.io/_posts/2018-01-14-importing-CSV-data-into-Docker-Neo4j-container.md

 ## Prerequisites:

-> - preferably a -nix OS, I run a lot of command line statements
+> - preferably a -nix OS, I use Kubuntu 16.04
 > - a Neo4j image inside Docker ready to run as a container, see [Neo4j setup within Docker](/2018/Docker-Neo4j-container-setup/)
 > - a CSV file of denormalized data from a relational database, see [Get CSV data from MySQL](/2018/Get-CSV-data-from-MySQL/)